antonmry/jexler/side/guide/guide.md

 ###ObfuscatorTool

 This tool can help to obfuscate passwords and other "minor" secret strings.
-It uses (single) DES, by default with a hard-coded key (plus IV).
+It uses (single) DES, by default with a hard-coded key, see javadoc and code for full details.

 * `String obfuscate(String plain)`:
   UTF-8 encode, encipher and hex encode given string.